mu-editor/mu/README.rst

 * Connect to the device via the REPL (will only work if a device is connected).
 * Zoom in/out.
 * Day / night (high contrast) modes.
+* Built in hope (HTML).
 * Quit.

 That's it!

 Development
 -----------

+You only need to bother about this if you actually want to contribute to the development of the Mu editor itself.

 The source code is hosted on GitHub.
 Please feel free to fork the repository.
 Assuming you have Git installed you can download the code from the canonical